Bacterial otogenic meningitis causes

-- circumscribed accumulations of pus in the subarachnoid space, not giving due fibrinopurulent plastic osumkovaniya Effects of antibiotics (they can cause focal cerebral symptoms)
+- delimited accumulations of pus in the subarachnoid space, not amenable to antibiotics due to fibrinoplasty plastic clotting (they can also cause focal brain symptoms)

 With intermittent flow with a number of outbreaks of meningitis and damping progressively increases resistance of bacteria.
 The prognosis for such a course of meningitis, mostly bad.
-Fatal properties also hematogenous form of meningitis, in which the symptoms are often so lightning fast growing that the autopsy can not establish a visible (macroscopic) changes in the shells.
+Fatal properties also a hematogenous form of meningitis, in which the symptoms are often so lightning fast-growing that the autopsy can not establish a visible (macroscopic) changes in the shells.

 Bacterial otogenic meningitis diagnosis

-In the presence of typical meningeal symptoms and patterns of cerebrospinal fluid diagnosis is simple.
-Setting meningitis, need to find a number of circumstances - is it linked to the ear, whether it is epidemic cerebrospinal meningitis or tuberculosis, not whether it is a consequence of the other otogennogo intracranial complications (eg, cerebral abscess or extradurally).
+In the presence of characteristic meningeal symptoms and a picture of cerebrospinal fluid, the diagnosis is simple.
+Having established meningitis, it is necessary to find out several circumstances - whether it is associated with ear disease, is it epidemic cerebrospinal or tuberculous meningitis, is it a consequence of another otogenic intracranial complication (for example, extradural or cerebral abscess).

-Along with tuberculous meningitis should be differentiated from otogenny meningitis cerebrospinal meningitis.
-The latter is characterized by sudden onset, the absence of any prodrome, which at otogennom meningitis can be a gradually increasing headache for several days prior to the development pattern of the disease.
-If at a purulent meningitis has a picture of acute otitis media or exacerbations of chronic suppurative otitis media should not delay the surgery on the ear.
+Along with tuberculous meningitis, otogenic meningitis should be differentiated from cerebrospinal meningitis.
+The latter is characterized by a sudden onset, the absence of any prodrome, which with otogenic meningitis can be in the form of a gradually increasing headache several days before the developed picture of the disease.
+If with purulent meningitis there is a picture of acute otitis media or exacerbation of chronic purulent otitis media, you should not hesitate with surgery on the ear.

 In the vast majority of cases, operational findings confirm the correctness of the decision.
-At surgery often can be detected and other intracranial complications, meningitis if there was on their soil.
-In the absence of such findings should be closely monitored for neurological symptoms and the dynamics of changes in cerebrospinal fluid, particularly in view of the possibility of unrecognized brain abscess.
-Suspicion of brain abscess should arise in the absence of improvement of neurological status with the simultaneous trend toward normalization of CSF and belkovokletochnoy dissociation in the cerebrospinal fluid (elevated protein content with a slight CSF pleocytosis).
+During surgery, it is most often possible to detect other intracranial complications if meningitis has arisen on their soil.
+In the absence of such findings, careful monitoring of neurological symptoms and dynamics of cerebrospinal fluid changes is necessary, taking into account, first of all, the possibility of an unrecognized brain abscess.
+Suspicion of a brain abscess should arise in the absence of an improvement in neurological status, with a simultaneous tendency to normalize cerebrospinal fluid and protein-cell dissociation in cerebrospinal fluid (increased protein content with slight pleocytosis).

 Bacterial otogenic meningitis treatment

-Operation on the temporal bone (simple or obschepolostnaya depending on the nature of otitis media) with a wide exposure of the dura mater in the middle and posterior fossa.
-In identifying associated complications (epidural or subdural abscess, brain abscess, sigmoid sinus thrombophlebitis) is an appropriate intervention.
-Intervention in the maze or the apex of the pyramid, even if complications are optional.
-Very often, the phenomenon of suppurative labyrinthitis or petrozita eliminated after a routine operation on the temporal bone and medical treatment.
-However, the lack of success or partial effect of these interventions on the maze or the top of the pyramid should be made.
+Operation on the temporal bone (simple or general cavity, depending on the nature of the otitis media) with wide exposure of the dura mater in the middle and posterior cranial fossa.
+If a concomitant complication is identified (epidural or subdural abscess, brain abscess, thrombophlebitis of the sigmoid sinus), an appropriate intervention is performed.
+Intervention in the maze or top of the pyramid, even with complications, is optional.
+Very often, the phenomena of purulent labyrinthitis or petrozitis are eliminated after a conventional operation on the temporal bone and drug treatment.
+However, if there is no success or incomplete effect, the indicated intervention on the maze or top of the pyramid should be performed.

 Postoperative treatment consists of antibiotics and sulfonamides.
-Treatment must be combined with oral administration of nystatin to avoid the development of candidiasis (500 000 IU, 3-4 times a day) and vitamin therapy (ascorbic acid and vitamin B complex).
+Treatment should be combined with oral administration of nystatin to avoid the development of candidiasis (500,000 units 3-4 times a day) and vitamin therapy (ascorbic acid and a complex of B vitamins).

-To reduce the intracranial pressure is carried out dehydration: 10-15 ml of 25% magnesium sulfate solution IM, 10 ml 2.4% solution of aminophylline IV, infusion, 1-2 ml of 2% solution of Lasix IV or IM or furosemide (1-2 tablets) orally.
-Produce lumbar puncture (in severe cases, 2-3 days, starting with rehabilitation of cerebrospinal fluid - 4-5 days), and produced a moderate amount of liquor.
-In marked clinical improvement and normalization of the CSF approach to puncture stopped.
-In severe cases, after removing the liquid endolyumbalno administered antibiotics.
+To reduce intracranial pressure, dehydration is carried out: 10-15 ml of a 25% solution of magnesium sulfate i/m, 10 ml of a 2.4% solution of aminophylline iv, dropwise, 1-2 ml of a 2% solution of Lasix iv or i / m or furosemide (1-2 tablets) inside.
+They produce lumbar punctures (in severe cases after 2-3 days, with the beginning of the rehabilitation of the cerebrospinal fluid - after 4-5 days), and a moderate amount of cerebrospinal fluid is released.
+With a pronounced clinical improvement and approaching the normalization of cerebrospinal fluid, a puncture is stopped.
+In severe cases, antibiotics are administered endolumbally after fluid removal.

-At the most severe forms of meningitis in a threatening rise in intracranial pressure, beyond the specified treatment, in addition to the transactions carried out an autopsy showed the tank side of the brain.
-In severe cases of meningoencephalitis is used as the introduction of antibiotics through the lumen of the carotid arteries.
+In especially severe forms of meningitis with a threatening increase in intracranial pressure that is not amenable to the indicated treatment, in addition to the operation performed, an opening of the lateral brain cistern is shown.
+In severe cases of meningoencephalitis, antibiotics are also administered through the lumen of the carotid arteries.